-Using your Org Chart, on a scale of 1 to 10 (with 10 being 'excellent'), create a 'sustainability score' and a 'promotability score' for each person on the chart....and black 'T's for the toxic or chronic nonperformers.
+Using your Org Chart, on a scale of 1 to 10 (with 10 being 'excellent'), create a 'sustainability score' and a 'promotability score' for each person on the chart....and black 'T's for the toxic or chronic nonperformers, a black 'W' for those who may be in the wrong job and a black 'R' for anyone retiring soon and about when they'll retire.
 It will look something like this (below), but with job titles and people's names in the boxes.
-You'll be amazed what you discover about the sustainability and promotability of your team.
+You'll be amazed at what you discover about the sustainability and promotability of your Team.

-Evaluate your 'Talent Pipeline'......Page 3 of 3:
+Evaluate your 'Talent Pipeline'.....Page 3 of 3: